FAQ

 Security

-No. We only know your wallet address, which you supply as your username.
-We have no private keys to your wallet and cannot sign transactions on your behalf.
-Payouts are sent directly to the address you configure — we have no way to redirect them.
+No. We only know your wallet address.
+We have no private keys and cannot sign transactions on your behalf.